metal-stack/docs/docs/src/development/proposals/MEP12/README.md

 Spreading a group of machines across racks can enhance availability for scenarios like a rack loosing power or a chassis meltdown.

-So, instead of just randomly electing a machine candidate, we want to propose the introduction of a placement strategy for the machine allocation.
+So, instead of just randomly deciding the placement of a machine candidate, we want to propose the introduction of a placement strategy for the machine allocation.

 ## Placement Strategies